Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 While unrelated to a core update, an unconfirmed change in Google’s algorithm caused Inflow’s organic clicks to spike on March 25, 2021.
 Just a few days later, they dropped back down to normal levels.

-Upon further investigation, we found out that our guide to Majestic SEO had suddenly started ranking for the search phrase “explain the majestic benefits” — likely searched by students trying to avoid doing their homework for an unrelated topic.
+Upon further investigation, we found out that our guide to Majestic SEO had suddenly started ranking in the Google search results for the phrase “explain the majestic benefits” — likely searched by students trying to avoid doing their homework for an unrelated topic.
 When it became clear that our guide was an irrelevant result, Google’s algorithm made the adjustment to the SERPs.

 What to Do if Your Organic Performance Drops